Are you an adviser? Go to Unbiased Pro

 When are premium bonds drawn?

-Premium bonds are drawn at the beginning of each month.
+Premium bonds are drawn on the first working day of each month.

 Get financial advice